Skip to content

 Richard

-You can apply energy recommendations in Windows 11 to optimize your PC’s power consumption and reduce its environmental impact.
+You apply energy recommendations in Windows 11 to automatically optimize your PC’s power settings and improve energy efficiency.

 Carbon-Aware Windows Updates

-Windows 11 can now schedule updates based on regional carbon intensity data.
-This means your PC tries to download and install updates when the power grid is using cleaner energy sources, like wind or solar.
+Windows 11 can also update itself with sustainability in mind.
+This means your PC tries to download and install updates when the electricity grid is using cleaner energy sources, like wind or solar.
 You can learn more about how this works by checking the Microsoft Power Grid Forecast API documentation.

 Cloud-Based Sustainability: Windows 365